-The rural track of the psychiatry residency program at Mountain Area Health Education Center (MAHEC) was created to further our belief that everyone should have equal access to healthcare.
-There are stark disparities in access to mental care between urban/suburban and rural areas and that is particularly true in rural and Western North Carolina, where all 16 counties have been federally designated as mental health professional shortage areas.
-Our mission is to train excellent psychiatrists who can work with rural, underserved populations and who are experts at providing consultation in primary care settings.
+The rural track of the psychiatry residency program at MAHEC (Mountain Area Health Education Center) was created to further our belief that everyone should have equal access to healthcare.
+There are stark differences in access to mental care between urban/suburban and rural areas and that is particularly true in rural and Western North Carolina, where all 16 counties have been federally designated as mental health professional shortage areas.
+Our mission is to train excellent psychiatrists who can work with rural populations and who are experts at providing consultation in primary care settings.

-Our rural track is based out of Linville, NC, where our rural track residents will spend the majority of their time.
-We received initial accreditation in 2022 with the first class of four rural track residents starting in July of 2024.
-The Appalachian Regional Healthcare System’s Behavioral Health Services includes both an outpatient clinic as well as a brand new 27-bed inpatient behavioral health hospital that opened in November 2021.
+Our rural track is based out of Linville, NC, where our rural track residents will spend the majority of their four years.
+The Appalachian Regional Healthcare System’s Behavioral Health Services includes both an outpatient clinic as well as a 27-bed inpatient behavioral health hospital that opened in November 2021.

 The rural track of the MAHEC Psychiatry Residency offers an opportunity to serve an area of Western North Carolina with great need for additional mental health services.
 We hope you will consider applying here for this next step in your training!